Azure/avocado/README.md

 Level: ERROR

+The default API version tag (as seen in the `Basic information` section in the AutoRest configuration file (the README file)) should contain all API paths.
-The default tag should contain all APIs.
-The API path \`${0}\` is not in the default tag.
-Please make sure the missing API swaggers are in the default tag.
+The API path \`${0}\` is not present in any OpenAPI `.json` files enumerated in the list of paths included in the default tag, as seen in the relevant `Tag:` section in the AutoRest configuration file (the README file).

-To fix this error.
-You should add the missing API swaggers to the default tag.
-If the missing API swaggers are deprecated, in this case this error could be ignored.
+To fix this error include an OpenAPI `.json` file path in the list of the default API version tag paths that includes the missing API path.

+**WHEN THIS ERROR CAN BE SUPPRESSED**: If the missing API path is deprecated then you can suppress this error by following [this guidance](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/85/Swagger-Suppression-Process).

+For an example detailed analysis of an occurrence of such error, see [this GitHub comment](https://github.com/Azure/azure-rest-api-specs/pull/23941#issuecomment-1585095669).

 ### NOT_LATEST_API_VERSION_IN_DEFAULT_TAG

 Level: ERROR

-The default tag does not contains the latest API version.
-Please make sure the latest api version swaggers are in the default tag.
+The default API version tag (as seen in the `Basic information` section in the AutoRest configuration file (the README file)) does not contain the latest API version for given OpenAPI `.json` file.

-To fix this error.
-You should add the latest API version swaggers to the default tag or change default tag to reference latest api version tag.
+To fix this error, please make sure the `.json` file at the latest API version path is included in the list of paths for the default tag, in the relevant `Tag:` section in the AutoRest configuration file (the README file).
+Alternatively, change the default API version tag by editing the `Basic information` section.

+For an example detailed analysis of an occurrence of such error, see [this GitHub comment](https://github.com/Azure/azure-rest-api-specs/pull/23941#issuecomment-1585085436).

 ### MULTIPLE_DEFAULT_TAGS